-In order to sustain the deployment of Gender Advisors by Austria, the Ministry of Defence continues to work on the establishment of a pool of experts, including adequately trained and qualified Gender Advisors.
-Since 2009, 15 members of the Ministry of Defence/the Austrian Armed Forces, of which 6 (40%) are female, have participated the "SWEDINT Gender Advisor/Gender Field Advisor Course".
-In 2018, one member of the Ministry of Defence took successfully part in the "SWEDINT Gender Advisor Course".
-Moreover, in 2018 two experts have undergone the "SWEDINT Gender Training of Trainers Course", which prepares instructors and trainers to plan and conduct pre-deployment training and education for troops, units and officers on gender perspectives in military operations.
-In sum, over the years four experts have been trained at the "SWEDINT Gender Training of Trainers Course" In 2018 three experts have been trained according to the "ESDC A Comprehensive Approach to Gender in Operations" Course.
-In sum, six members of the Ministry of Defence/the Austrian Armed Forces have participated in the "ESDC A Comprehensive Approach to Gender in Operations" Course.
-Additionally, until January 2019, four experts have trained according to the "SWEDINT Commanding Officer Seminar on Gender Perspective in Military Operations.
+Since 2009, 17 members of the Ministry of Defence/the Austrian Armed Forces, of which 7 (41%) are female, have participated in the "SWEDINT Gender Advisor/Gender Field Advisor Course".
+In 2019, two members of the Austrian Armed Forces took successfully part in the "SWEDINT Gender Advisor Course".
+Moreover, in 2019 one expert has undergone the "SWEDINT Gender Training of Trainers Course", which prepares instructors and trainers to plan and conduct pre-deployment training and education for troops, units and officers on gender perspectives in military operations.
+In sum, over the years five experts have been trained at the "SWEDINT Gender Training of Trainers Course".
+Additionally, six members of the Ministry of Defence/the Austrian Armed Forces have participated in the "ESDC A Comprehensive Approach to Gender in Operations" Course.
+And until January 2019, four experts have trained according to the "SWEDINT Commanding Officer Seminar on Gender Perspective in Military Operations.